DATA-606-2023-FALL-TUESDAY/Whittington_Michael/docs/report.md

 ## 3. Data

 The dataset used in this report is collected by a system called National Electronic Injury Surveillance System (NEISS), which is operated by the United States Consumer Product Safety Commission (CPSC).
+Each row in the dataset represents a patient and data collected during their emergency room visit.
+While NEISS has collected data across many years, this report uses 2022 patient data from participating hospitals.
+Below is more information on the dataset and its elements:
   - **Dataset Link:** https://www.cpsc.gov/cgibin/NEISSQuery/home.aspx
   - **NEISS Information:** https://www.cpsc.gov/Research--Statistics/NEISS-Injury-Data
 - **Data size** - 46.7 MB
 - **Data shape** -
   - Rows = 323,343
   - Columns = 25
-- **Time period** - 2022
-- **Rows** - Patients
 - **Data Dictionary**

   | Column Name  | Data Type | Definition | Example Values |